Our McClure family originated in Scotland and was of Scottish or Scots-Irish descent.

 Leod was the younger son of Olaf the Black.
 Olaf died around 1237, and Leod inherited the Islands of Lewis and Harris, with part of the Isle of Skye.
 The Clan MacLeod consisted of two main branches, the MacLeods of Lewis and the MacLeods of Harris.

 Sources show the Clan MacClure (McClure) was a Sept of the Clan MacLeod of Harris, and entitled to clan rights including the use of the clan tartan.
 A sept was a family directly affiliated with another family.
 Another source indicates that part of the MacLeod's fled to Ireland in the 1500 and 1600's and changed the pronunciation of their surname from MacLeod to MacClure.
 According to Scots Kith and Kin, Clan MacClure was in Galway, Ireland, in the 16th Century.
-Many members of the MacClure clan returned to Scotland.
+Jonathan McClure tells me that in his experience he has only come across McClure's in "Ulster, specifically County Antrim in areas such as Ballymoney and Belfast and County Londonderry in areas such as Coleraine."
+It is thought that many members of the MacClure clan returned to Scotland.

 Records indicate that some members of the MacClure (McClure) family immigrated to America around 1700.
 These immigrants settled primarily in the Shenandoah Valley of Virginia, the Piedmont Country of North Carolina, and along the eastern seaboard.

 Stephen migrated to Illinois prior to 1825.
-He married (first) our great-great grandmother, Sarah Smith, on April 6, 1825, in Clinton County.
+He married (first) our great-great grandmother, Sarah "Sally" Smith, on April 6, 1825, in Clinton County.
 The marriage was performed by John Abbott, J.P.
-Sarah "Sally" Smith was born about 1800, in Kentucky, according to census records.
-We believe she was the daughter of John Smith, who was born between 1770 and 1780.
+It is believed that Sarah "Sally" Smith was born March 12, 1804, in Kentucky.
+We believe (but cannot prove) that she was the daughter of John Smith, who was born about 1770-1780.

-Stephen appears on the 1825 Clinton County, Illinois, census.
-Stephen is listed as residing in Gumridge Precinct.
-Also listed as residing in Gumridge Precinct is a Benjamin Smith, who may have been related to Sarah.
-Stephen is the only McClure we found listed in Clinton County on the 1825 census.
+Stephen appeared on the 1825 Clinton County, Illinois, special census.
+Stephen was listed as residing in Gumridge Precinct.
+Also listed as residing in Gumridge Precinct was Benjamin Smith, who we believe was related to Sarah.
+Stephen was the only McClure we found listed in Clinton County on the 1825 special census.

 Stephen's family appears on the 1830 Clinton County census.
-The census shows one male age 20-30 (Stephen); one male age 10-15 (unidentified); 2 males under 5 years (John and Robert); one female age 20-30 (Sarah); one female 10-15 (unidentified); and 1 female under 5 years (Rachael).
-Also listed on the 1830 Clinton County census is John Smith, who we believe to be Sarah's father, William Smith, age 20-30 years, and Benjamin Smith.
-The two unidentified individuals living with Stephen and Sarah are probably siblings, or other family members.
+The census shows one male age 20-30 (Stephen); one male age 10-15 (unidentified); 2 males under 5 years (John and Robert); one female age 20-30 (Sarah); one female 10-15 (unidentified) and 1 female under 5 years (Rachael).
+Also listed on the 1830 Clinton County census was John Smith, who we believe was Sarah's father, William Smith, age 20-30 years, and Benjamin Smith.
+(The two unidentified individuals living with Stephen and Sarah were probably siblings, or other family members.)

 About 1836/37, Stephen moved his family from Illinois to Arkansas.
 Stephen stopped in Searcy County, Arkansas, where he appears on the 1839 tax books.
 He is shown as owing taxes for 1838.
 The family moved to Conway County, Arkansas, between 1839 and early 1840.
 Stephen was a farmer.

-Stephen's neighbors in Hardin Township included John McInturf; Henry, James and William Newell; Edward and D. B. Cargile; Berry Saunders; W. H. Lay; William Plant; and David McElmurry.
+Stephen's neighbors in Hardin Township included John McInturf, Henry Newell, James Newell, William Newell, Edward Cargile, D. B. Cargile, Berry Saunders, W. H. Lay, William Plant and David McElmurry.

 On January 4, 1854, Stephen and Sarah sold 33 acres of land to Charles Plant.
 About the same time, they purchased additional land.
 Conway County tax records show that Stephen paid taxes on 320 acres of land in 1855.
 Records indicate that Stephen raised and sold cotton as a money crop.

-Sarah died in 1855, or early 1856.
-She was only about 55 years old.
-Sarah was the mother of at least eleven children; ten of whom lived to adulthood.
+Sarah died April 28, 1854, in Conway County.
+She was only about 50 years old.
+Sarah was the mother of at least eleven children, ten of whom lived to adulthood.

 Stephen married (second) Mary Allen on September 4, 1856, in Conway County.
 The marriage is recorded in Conway County Marriage Book 1, page 115.
 Nenion Elijah Cargile, J.P., who by that time was an in-law to Stephen, performed the marriage.
 We have no information on Mary Allen.
 It appears she either died or they divorced about 1857/58.